-The doctors at our St. Louis and St. Charles area centers offer each patient a comprehensive LASIK laser eye surgery evaluation and consultation prior to surgery.
+The doctors at our St. Louis area center offer each patient a comprehensive LASIK laser eye surgery evaluation and consultation prior to surgery.
 At this stage, we'll answer any questions you might have, so that you can decide if LASIK vision correction is right for you.
 Visiting our Web site is the first step to learning about the LASIK procedure; the next step is to contact Dr. Sean Mulqueeny and our staff to schedule your consultation.

 What is LASIK Laser Eye Surgery?

 In 1995, a procedure called Laser-Assisted Stromal In-situ Keratomileusis (LASIK) became available in the United States for the treatment of myopia and astigmatism.
-The procedure has gained popularity, and now LASIK and other types of refractive surgery such as PRK/ASA, NearVisionSM CK® and refractive lens implants help hundreds of thousands of patients a year overcome nearsightedness, farsightedness, and astigmatism.
-Our LASIK laser eye surgery center is located in St. Louis and draws prospective LASIK patients from St. Charles and surrounding Missouri areas.
+The procedure has gained popularity, and now LASIK and other types of refractive surgery such as PRK/ASA and refractive lens implants help hundreds of thousands of patients a year overcome nearsightedness, farsightedness, and astigmatism.
+Our LASIK laser eye surgery center is located in St. Louis and draws prospective LASIK patients from the surrounding Missouri areas.